Darryl Brohman: Media

 Brohman later had a career in the media where he has worked for several radio stations across Sydney.
 Brohman's media career includes stints at 2KA, ABC Local Radio, 2UE, 2SM and once before at 2GB.
-He was a host on the Nine Network's The NRL Footy Show from 2010 to 2018 until the show was cancelled after 25 years on air.
+He was a host on the Nine Network's The NRL Footy Show from 2010 to 2018, including hosting the "Small Talk" segment, until the show was cancelled after 25 years on air.
 Brohman has been part of the menswear chain Lowes's advertising campaigns, which also feature other former Rugby League players.